Tatyana Deryugina

 • Bio

 I am an Associate Professor of Finance at the University of Illinois at Urbana-Champaign.
 My research focuses on environmental risk.
 I am also a coeditor at the American Economic Review: Insights (AER:I) and at Environmental and Energy Policy and the Economy (EEPE).
 I am affiliated with the National Bureau of Economic Research, the Institute for the Study of Labor (IZA), CEPR, the CESifo Research Network, and the E2e Project.
-Contact me at [email protected] OR [email protected].
+Contact me at tatyana@deryugina.com OR deryugin@illinois.edu.

-Here are additional suggestions for how you can help Ukraine.
+Here are some suggestions for how you can help Ukraine.
 If you’re an economist, be sure to check out the “Thriving in Economics” e-book series, which contains crowdsourced advice for aspiring PhD students (book 1), PhD students (book 2), and Assistant Professors+ (book 3).

 Worried about democracy in the US?
 Join Country First, support high-quality independent news sources, and/or donate to the most impactful organizations fighting to protect democracy through Oath.